SKing-tafe/IRTx/README.md

-# IRTx
+# IRx
-Incident Response Team eXercise project
+Incident Response eXercise project
-This repository is being used to demonstrate how to use GitHub as a collboration tool.
+This repository is being used to store documents associated with the project